 NOTE that BESA Connectivity 2.0 is for research use only!

-Many new features are available in BESA Connectivity 2.0:
+Many exciting features are available in BESA Connectivity 2.0.
+A non-exhaustive overview:

 - BESA Connectivity 2.0 offers a batch processing mode in time-frequency projects that allows loading data sets for multiple subjects simultaneously and processes all those data sets in one project.
 Up to 10 different conditions are supported.
-For each condition, it is possible to select several data sets in the Load Data dialog.
+For each condition, it is possible to select several data sets in the Load Data dialog (see figure above).

 - Grand Average views and data exports of multi-subject time-frequency analysis are available.